madeingnecca/sublime-sftp-upload-list/README.md

-sublime-sftp-upload-list
+Sublime SFTP Upload List
 ========================

-A Sublime Text 2 plugin to upload a list of files using the SFTP plugin.
+Uses the SFTP plugin to upload a list of files.
+The list must be provided as a list of paths relative to the project root directory.

+Useful when you have a long list of modified files (e.g given by vcs/diff/ls) that you want to upload to your server.